ScratchLang/ScratchLang/README.md

 None yet.
 ### Stable blocks
 var=string - (Define [or set] a variable)<br>
 **list=item1,item2,item3,etc - (Overwrites anything in a list to the items listed.
-No spaces, and for an empty list, just add a comma after the equal sign.)**<br>
+No spaces and for an empty list, just add a comma after the equal sign.)**<br>
 move ("num") steps (Move an amount of steps.)<br>
 **wait ("num") seconds - (Wait for an amount of seconds.)**<br>
 switch backdrop to ("backdrop") - (Changes backdrop.)<br>